 Options for Spain and Portugal Itinerary 14 days

 Now, those were our 10 days in Spain and Portugal Itinerary.
 We continued our trip to Tangier from there.
 We took a day tour, but stayed back in Morocco and went on to explore more of the country.
-For more details into our trip to Morocco – read our Morocco 7 day itinerary
+For more details on our trip to Morocco – read our Morocco 7 day itinerary

 It took us over 3.50 weeks to explore all of these beautiful cities, with a fix of buses, trains, local flights, and day tours.
 We dint rent a car in any of these cities – public transportation and shared/group tours worked just fine!